 As the sun set and heavy snow squalls began rolling though the area, we drove farther west to the town of Bethel and paid a visit to the Bethel Ice Palace.
 This surreal attraction is the creation of Lester Spear, who happens to be the father of our cameraman, Camden.
 Lester and his father, Rod, along with helper Jerry Scarborough, began building the palace in December, starting with a series of ice columns to establish the basic layout of the structure.
 The columns were then encased in layer upon layer of ice provided by sprinklers that run constantly through the winter.
 The result is a magical structure with tunnels and fantastical stalactites of ice, all illuminated by different colored lights after dark.
 As you can imagine, it’s a big hit with kids.

-After leaving the ice palace, Camden and I checked into the Holidae House B&B. Owned and operated by John and Jenette Poole, recent transplants from Tennessee, the B&B is a beautifully renovated 1920’s home, with big comfortable rooms.
+After leaving the ice palace, Camden and I checked into the Holidae House B&B. Owned and operated by John and Jenette Poole, recent transplants from Tennessee, the B&B is a beautifully renovated home originally built in 1906 and featuring big comfortable rooms.
 The Pooles are friendly and attentive hosts, and Jenette’s home-cooked breakfasts are amazing!

 The next morning, fortified with Jenette’s scratch-made blueberry pancakes, Camden and I drove to Davis Park and our meeting with Marianne Borowski, founder of the recently created xNHAT multi-use trail, which stretches 83 miles between Bethel and Woodsville, NH, with most of it running along the northern edge of the White Mountains.
 The temperature was 10-below with the wind chill, which made for some challenging filming conditions, but we bravely headed off down the trail, our cross-country skis scratching across the ice, as Marianne spoke on camera about the trail and its formation.
 The xNHAT is a four-season, multi-use system that’s accessible to cyclists, hikers, skiers, ATV riders and snowmobilers.
 Marianne explained that the different user groups work cooperatively to maintain the trails, and everyone seems to get along.